Volunteers

 What support will volunteers be given?

 If you’re volunteering for an aid/water station, either on the summit of Mt.
-Baldy or at the Ski Lifts, the station captain will contact you before the event to coordinate the schedule and logistics.
+Baldy or at the Ski Lifts, the race director will contact you before the event to coordinate the schedule and logistics.
 Parking is available in the Ski Lifts parking lot, and volunteers will be driven to the race course likely in the station captains 4WD vehicle.
 The summit station captain parks his vehicle as high as a vehicle will go, and everyone hikes the rest of the way—3 miles.
 After the race, the summit station captain’s and another vehicle will drive the volunteers back to the Notch/ski lifts for the ski lift ride to the parking lot, or they may ride with the station captain all the way back to the parking lot.
 Volunteers who work the Notch aid station may take the ski lift down, if they wish.

 What is the race schedule?